-If you are experiencing issues with the Speedway reader and/or Gateway products, you may be asked by Impinj Support team to send them your reader settings and/or configuration files.
+If you are experiencing issues with the Speedway reader and/or Gateway products, you may be asked by the Impinj Support team to send them your reader settings and/or configuration files.
 Below are the steps to generate those two items.
-Please note that there are other ways to generate these files, however, we will show you just one way here for the sake of brevity and ease.
+Please note there are other ways to generate these files, however, we will show you just one way here for the sake of brevity and ease.

 Make sure you have an ssh client that allows you to capture the terminal output of your session.
 If you are using Windows, PuTTY is an excellent, free program.
 You can download PuTTY by clicking here.
 Please install the application.